 Famous for: Old world architecture, stunning scenery and cheap beer

-Visit if you like: City breaks with history, really beautiful places
+Visit if you like: City breaks with history, and really beautiful places

 4 days in Prague, is it enough?